ZGIS/semantique/docs/source/index.rst

 semantique: Semantic Querying in Earth Observation Data Cubes
 ==============================================================

-**semantique** is is a Python package that implements a structured framework for semantic querying of earth observation data.
-It is currently in a phase of active development.
-No stable release exists up to now.
+**semantique** is a Python package that implements a structured framework for semantic querying of earth observation data.
+Semantic querying allows you to refer directly to real-world concepts by their name, without having to be aware how these concepts are actually represented by the underlying data, and all the technical implications that come along with that.
+For example, you can ask how often water was observed at certain locations during a certain timespan, without the need to specify the rules that define how the collected data should be used to infer if an observation can actually be classified as being water.

+The package is under active development, and no stable release currently exists.

 .. toctree::
    :maxdepth: 2